sureshvenkey/terraform/Ansible_with_Terraform.md

-## If you are geting error
+### If you are geting error during ansible-palybook exceution then add the ANSIBLE_TIMEOUT flag
 export ANSIBLE_TIMEOUT=120;
-## How to run Ansible without specifying the inventory but the host directly using ansible-palybook flags?
+### How to run Ansible without specifying the inventory but the host directly using ansible-palybook flags?
 Surprisingly, the trick is to append a ,
 The host parameter preceding the , can be either a hostname or an IPv4/v6 address.
 ```